 You won’t need to wait days to hear back from an agency.
 They can answer you in real time and and can even show you a preview of what you’ve requested in the WordPress page builder before it’s even published!

 Freelancers, consultants and agencies don’t know you.
 They’re just trying to make a sale.
 Your staff, on the other hand, have already proven their loyalty and trustworthiness.
 Why go out on a limb for someone new when you already have untapped talent in-house?

 5. You won’t have to do it yourself

 Giving the responsibility to your team means getting something off your plate.
-And, trust me, that’s a good thing for any nonprofit development director, that time saved means time better spent.
+And for any busy nonprofit development director, that time saved means time better spent.